robayedavies/pipeline/_episodes/video-lesson_1.md

   - What are the documents associated with each stage?
   - What are the processes that get you from stage to stage?
 objectives:
-  - Attendees should be able to link components of their research work to pipeline stages.
+  - Attendees should next be able to link components of their research work to pipeline stages
+  - Capture questions, uncertainty, about research workflow management
 keypoints: null
 is-break: null
 ukrn_wb_rules: